UTT-Connole/class-api-IT4200-2024-fall/README.md

 - <a name="Factorial">**Factorial Endpoint**</a>
   - **Endpoint**: `GET /factorial?n=<value>`
   - **Description**: Go to http://127.0.0.1:5000/factorial?n=5.
 Replace the value of `n` with whatever number you want to see the factorial of.
 You can also add more factorials by doing `?n=5&n=4&n=3` and so on.
+Try larger numers as well!
   - **Test File**: test_factorial.py

 - <a name="Favorite">**Favorite Quote Endpoint**</a>